-By using one of our recommended splitters, you can “split” the signal from one media box (a streaming device, a gaming console, a Freeview box, etc’) to two or more screens – be it another TV, a projector, etc’.
+An HDMI Splitter lets you “split” the signal from one media box (a streaming device, a gaming console, a Freeview box, etc.) to two or more screens – be it another TV, a projector, etc.

-But even though it’s a simple device to operate, finding the best HDMI splitter in the UK can be tricky – so in this review roundup, I take a look at the top ones, and explain what to look out for before you buy.
+But even though it’s a simple device to operate, finding the best HDMI splitter in the UK can be tricky (especially with devices often going out of stock) – so in this review roundup, I take a look at the top ones, and explain what to look out for before you buy.

 Table of Contents

 What Is An HDMI Splitter?